Alabama Incorporation Services

 What if I’ve decided to form an LLC?

-Learn more about Alabama Limited Liability Companies (LLCs).
+If you are considering forming and LLC, we suggest learning more about Alabama Limited Liability Companies (LLCs).

 Alabama Corporation Maintenance

 All Alabama corporations must file an Alabama annual report with Department of Revenue by March 15.

 In Alabama, this report is filed along with the Alabama Annual Business Privilege Tax.
 Both the tax calculation and the report are completed on the same form.

 Within 75 days of having formed your corporation, you’ll need to file your Initial Business Privilege Tax Report and payment by completing Form BPT-INT.
 By March 15 of each following year, you’ll need to pay the tax and file the annual report by completing Form-CPT.
 The tax is based on the net worth of your corporation.
 It is a minimum of $100.

 Alabama has a state corporate net income tax rate of 6.5 percent.
 Alabama corporations are subject to Alabama taxes.